C-Norton/C-Norton/readme.md

 SciPy | :large_blue_circle: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | I've interacted a little bit with the SciPy section of the Numpy ecosystem.
 Not very much though.
 What classes I have worked with have been used primarily for utility functions.
 Swing | :large_blue_circle: :large_blue_circle: :large_blue_circle: :large_blue_circle: :small_blue_diamond: | As part of my work at RIT, I worked with Swing on a variety of projects.
 I've also tutored students in Swing and built small UI elements in it.
 Overall, while I don't particularly _LIKE_ working in it, I do know it well, and can get stuff done in it.
 TinyDB | :large_blue_circle: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: | My abandoned (hopefully soon to be resurrected) mediaDB project was built on TinyDB.
 For small, disposable projects, I like it far more than trying to set up SQLite or another lightweight database.
 Unity | :large_blue_circle: :large_blue_circle: :large_blue_circle: :large_blue_circle: :small_blue_diamond: | I have a particular interest in games programming.
 My tool of choice has been Unity.
 In the 2021 GMTK game jam, a game for whom I was the sole programmer was entered.
 The code for this incomplete game will be added to this github eventually.
+I also participated as a solo developer in the 2023 GMTK Game Jam.
+I have an active game project under development, with more information to be linked here when it is available.
 </details>
 <details><summary>Development Tools, Build Systems, and Version Control</summary>